mrc176/Habit-Tracker/README.md

 because there will be no buttons that don't work, and the project will be one program.<br>

 Bridgett - Done more research and put more effort into my tasks, as well as set mini goals to create a more detailed and colorful UI.<br>

+Caitlyn - Put more time into the project as a whole.
+Be more involved with the team and what they are doing in order to get assigned more work and be trusted to finish that work at an adewuate time. <br>

 Temi - I can be more creative in circumventing or overcoming the blocks and issues that rose up during our development process.<br>